Juicy Turkey Burgers

 - In a large bowl, combine the first 10 ingredients.
 Crumble turkey over mixture and mix well.
 Shape into six 1/2-in.-thick patties.

-- Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
+- Lightly grease grill rack.
 Prepare grill for indirect heat using a grill pan.

-- Place burgers over drip pan and grill, covered, over indirect medium heat or broil 4 in. from the heat for 6-7 minutes on each side or until a meat thermometer reads 165° and juices run clear.
+- Place burgers over drip pan and grill, covered, over indirect medium heat or broil 4 in. from the heat for 6-7 minutes on each side or until a thermometer reads 165° and juices run clear.
 Sprinkle with parsley.
 Serve on buns with lettuce and tomato.
-Yield: 6 servings.